sargey18/Marketing-Tradesmen/readme.md

 ## Design Features
 Each page of the website features a consistent responsive navigational system:

-The header contains a concentionally placed logo in the top left of the page with a call to action for the free consultation on the left.
-The navigation links have a series of drop downs that subdivde the user by needs, ocupation and then skills.
+The header contains a  logo in the top left of the page with a call to action for the free consultation on the left.
+The navigation links have a series of drop downs that divids up the user by needs, occupation and then skills.

-The footer is reponsive but keeps the same design and features, links to key pages and articles.
+The footer is responsive but keeps the same design and features, links to key pages and articles.

 The header is not sticky but there is a click to go back to the top that is there for mobile and desktop.